Skip to main content

 • flare: the Engine

-• flare_reader: the ValidationView
+• flare_reader: the pre-defined ValidationView created from flare

 • model: the resolved Contao\Model for the current reader item